Embed This Data

 - 4.1% 5-year compound annual growth

 - Inflation (CPI):

 - FDI Inflow:

-Kosovo’s economy is not graded in the 2013 Index due to insufficient data.
+Kosovo’s economy is not graded in the 2014 Index due to insufficient data.
 Those facets of economic freedom for which data are available have been individually scored.
-The country will receive an overall economic freedom score and ranking in future editions as more information becomes available.
+Kosovo will receive an overall economic freedom score and ranking in future editions as more information becomes available.

-The top income tax and corporate tax rates are 10 percent.
+The top individual income and corporate tax rates are 10 percent.
 Other taxes include a value-added tax (VAT) and a property tax.
-The overall tax burden in the most recent year was equivalent to 21.3 percent of GDP.
-Government spending equals 30 percent of GDP.
-Government finances are bolstered by international assistance and remittances.
-Divestitures from government-owned enterprises continue, aiding the economy’s ongoing transition.
+The overall tax burden is 23.1 percent of gross domestic income.
+Government spending is 30 percent of GDP.
+The budget is still dependent on IMF support, aid, and diaspora remittances.
+Public debt remains below 10 percent of the domestic economy.

-There are few significant non-tariff barriers.
-The country is relatively open to foreign investment, but the legal system could be strengthened.
-There are few restrictions on capital transactions, and property may not be expropriated without compensation at market value.
-The financial system continues to evolve, with the level of financial intermediation increasing.
-The banking sector remains relatively stable and well-capitalized.
+Most goods originating from outside the Central European Free Trade Agreement region are subject to a 10 percent tariff.
+There are few official barriers to foreign investment, but the legal and regulatory systems are complex.
+The financial system continues to evolve, with the level of financial intermediation gradually increasing.
+The banking sector remains relatively stable and well capitalized.